bright/new-www/content/jobs/senior-fullstack-developer.md

 At Bright Inventions you'll be an important part of [a group of talented, ambitious and positive developers, designers, managers and marketers](https://brightinventions.pl/about-us/team/) who love to solve real problems and build software that really matters in today’s world.

 We place a strong emphasis on accountability, and we value team members **who take ownership of their work and are willing to make improvements based on regular and open feedback.** Positive attitude, flexibility and teamwork are elemental parts of our success.
-Inseatd of focusing on problems we empower our team members to identify issues, propose solutions, and contribute to continuous growth.
+Instead of focusing on problems we empower our team members to identify issues, propose solutions, and contribute to continuous growth.

 ## about the role 🧑🏻‍💻🧑🏻‍💻